 CLUB HISTORY

-In 2008, we began as a youth club providing competitive and recreational soccer to youth players in our community.
+In 2008, we began as a youth club (formerly known as The Villages Soccer Club) providing competitive and recreational soccer to youth players in our community.
 We have steadily grown our programs and in 2015, we held our first annual tournament, The Villages Cup, during the 3-day, Labor Day weekend.

 In 2016, the addition of the USL League Two team to our club family was a realization of a dream.
 One that fits perfectly into our mission which has been and will continue to be to promote the growth of, and appreciation for, the game of soccer in an environment that promotes teamwork, sportsmanship, and mutual respect.

-In 2019 we opened The Villages SC Complex.
-We hosted our first “home” game on June 8, 2019, we won 4-2 against FC Miami City.
+In 2019 we opened Brave Sporting Complex (formerly known as The Villages SC Complex”).
+We hosted our first “home” game on June 8, 2019, and we won 4-2 against FC Miami City.

 In 2023 we announced we would be joining the United Premier Soccer League so that we could play year-round and keep a solid group of local players and be better prepared for opportunities such as the Lama Hunt US Open Cup and incredible Friendlies that continue to come our way.
 We play in the Florida Central Conference.